azharlabs/papert-code/docs/support/troubleshooting.md

 ## Existing GitHub Issues similar to yours or creating new Issues

-If you encounter an issue that was not covered here in this _Troubleshooting guide_, consider searching the Qwen Code [Issue tracker on GitHub](https://github.com/azharlabs/papert-code/issues).
+If you encounter an issue that was not covered here in this _Troubleshooting guide_, consider searching the Papert Code [Issue tracker on GitHub](https://github.com/azharlabs/papert-code/issues).
 If you can't find an issue similar to yours, consider creating a new GitHub Issue with a detailed description.
 Pull requests are also welcome!